 All information about safeguarding and welfare issues will be shared only on a "need to know" basis.
-However, where the safety and welfare of a child is in question, all staff must ensure that all relevant information is provided to the Designated Safeguarding Lead without delay.
-The Designated Safeguarding Lead will then decide, taking advice, if necessary, whether such information needs to be disclosed to any other person.
+However, where the safety and welfare of a child is in question, all team members must ensure that all relevant information is provided to the Designated Safeguarding Lead without delay.
+The Designated Safeguarding Lead will then decide, taking advice if necessary, whether such information needs to be disclosed to any other person.

-The Kindergartens will co-operate with police and children's social care to ensure that all relevant information is shared for the purposes of child protection investigations under section 47 of the Children Act 1989.
+DEG will cooperate with police and children's social care to ensure that all relevant information is shared for the purposes of child protection investigations under section 47 of the Children Act 1989.

-Where allegations have been made against staff, the Kindergartens will consult with the local authority's designated officer and, where appropriate, the police and children's services, to agree the information that should be disclosed and to whom.
+Where allegations have been made against team members, DEG will consult with the local authority's designated officer and, where appropriate, the police and children's services, to agree the information that should be disclosed and to whom.

-2.12 Monitoring
+2.12 Monitoring: